ICT381/ict381-lab-notes/LAB_5A.md

    ![](images/lab5A/variables-tf.png)

+5. Save the changes to the file.

-## Task 5: Apply Terraform configuration
+## Task 5: Apply Terraform configuration to create Jenkins machine (delivery server)

 1. Run the following to apply the Terraform configuration.